FindMySchool LogoFindMySchool

 The academy is located on Leagrave High Street, accessible by bus routes serving western Luton.
 The Leagrave railway station provides rail connections for families travelling from further afield.
 Parking is limited on site, so families are encouraged to use public transport or walk where possible.

 Term dates follow the Luton Borough Council academic calendar, with INSET days at the start of each academic year.
-For 2025-26, the first day for Year 7 students falls on Wednesday 3rd September, with Years 8 through 13 returning the following day.
+Families should check the current school calendar for year-group start dates and return arrangements.

 Wraparound care is not explicitly advertised for secondary-aged students, as is typical for schools serving this age range.
 Students participating in enrichment activities will be supervised until their clubs conclude, but formal before and after-school provision operates differently than in primary settings.

 A-level results below the England average.
-With 32.9% of grades at A*-B compared to the England average of 47.2%, families considering the sixth form should weigh this against other factors.
+With 40% of grades at A*-B, families considering the sixth form should weigh this against other factors.
 The school has invested in improving sixth form teaching, and post-18 destinations are described as excellent for attainment levels, but students targeting highly competitive university courses may need to consider whether this setting will support their specific ambitions.

 Inconsistencies in SEND provision.
 The Ofsted inspection noted that some teachers do not implement strategies for pupils with special educational needs as effectively as others.
 While leadership is addressing this, families with children who have additional needs should satisfy themselves that support mechanisms meet their child's requirements.